Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Conclusion

 \section{Conclusion}

-In this paper, we propose the Dual-distribution Discrepancy for Anomaly Detection (DDAD), which fully utilizes both known normal and unlabeled images.
+In this paper, we introduce one-class semi-supervised learning (OC-SSL) to utilize known normal and unlabeled data for training, and propose Dual-distribution Discrepancy for Anomaly Detection (DDAD) based on this setting.
 Two new anomaly scores, intra- and inter-discrepancy, are designed based on DDAD for identifying anomalies.
-In addition, an Anomaly Score Refinement Net (ASR-Net) trained via self-supervised learning is designed to refine and fuse the two anomaly scores, obtaining the final accurate prediction.
-To facilitate the fair and comprehensive comparison of different methods, we collect and organize five medical datasets including three modalities and release them as benchmarks for medical anomaly detection.
-Experiments on the five benchmarks demonstrate that the proposed DDAD with the ASR-Net is effective and general, achieving state-of-the-art performance on a wide variety of medical images.
-As the first method that utilizes readily available unlabeled images to improve performance of anomaly detection, we hope this work will inspire researchers to explore anomaly detetcion in a more effective way.
-Besides, we also hope our released benchmarks for medical anomaly detection will encourage more researchers in this field to compare their methods fairly and ensure the reproducibility.
+In addition, an Anomaly Score Refinement Net (ASR-Net) trained via self-supervised learning is designed to refine the two anomaly scores.
+It provides a new perspective on using self-supervised learning to improve anomaly detection and shows better robustness and performance than previous self-supervised methods on various datasets.
+To facilitate the fair and comprehensive comparison of different methods, we collect and organize five medical datasets that include three modalities and release them as benchmarks for medical anomaly detection.
+Experiments on the five benchmarks demonstrate that the proposed DDAD with ASR-Net is effective and generalizable, achieving state-of-the-art performance on a wide variety of medical images.
+Evaluation on unseen diseases further demonstrates the potential of our method for recognition of rare diseases, whose samples are unavailable in the unlabeled data.
+Results also reveal how to use self-supervised learning for better anomaly detection.
+Compared with training the network to directly detect anomalies, using indirect strategies, such as applying self-supervised refinement and self-supervised representations, is more promising.
+As this work presents the first method that utilizes readily available unlabeled images to improve the performance of anomaly detection and provides a comprehensive comparison of various methods on various datasets, we hope it will inspire researchers to explore anomaly detection in a more effective way.
+We also hope our released benchmarks for medical anomaly detection will facilitate the fair comparison of related works and contribute to the development of this area.